rabbitmq/rabbitmq-website/site/upgrade.md

 (e.g. `3.7.0`), plugin must be upgraded to their versions that support the new RabbitMQ version series.

-In rare cases patch versions of RabbitMQ (e.g. 3.6.7) can break some plugin APIs.
+In rare cases patch versions of RabbitMQ can break some plugin APIs.
 Such cases will be documented in the breaking changes section of the release notes document.

 [Community plugins page](community-plugins.html) contains information on RabbitMQ